jlcarruda/pogiga/README.md

 - [x] Automatically read `.pogiga` file on mounting for automatic configuration
 - [ ] Addition of support for AGE encryption with SOPS
-- [ ] Implement gitlabci for testing build
+- [ ] Implement Github Workflow for testing build